ChaimaaNairi/Lightning-Nostr-Prototype/Nodes.md

 ```
 <img src="images/CharlieGetInfo.png" alt="">

-- To setup a Bitcoin address for Charlie:
+- Set up a Bitcoin address for Charlie, which will serve as the address storing Charlie's on-chain balance:
 ```bash
 charlie$ lncli --rpcserver=localhost:10003 --macaroonpath=data/chain/bitcoin/simnet/charlie.macaroon newaddress np2wkh
 ```
 <img src="images/CharlieBitcoinAddress.png" alt="">

-- for Funding Charlie, we have to run this in a new terminal:
+- To fund Charlie, we need to run this command in a new terminal to ensure that Alice is set as the recipient of all mining rewards:
 ```bash
 charlie$ btcd --simnet --txindex --rpcuser=username --rpcpass=password --miningaddr=<CHARLIE_ADDRESS>
 ```
-- Generate <number_of_blocks> blocks, so that Charlie gets the reward:
+- Generate <number_of_blocks> blocks to ensure that Charlie receives the rewards:
 ```bash
 charlie$ btcctl --simnet --rpcuser=username --rpcpass=password generate <number_of_blocks>
 ```
 <img src="images/CharlieGenerateBlock.png" alt="">

-- Check that segwit is active
+- Check that segwit is active:
 ```bash
 charlie$ btcctl --simnet --rpcuser=username --rpcpass=password getblockchaininfo | grep -A 1 segwit
 ```